-Lancaster DS724 at Spaunton village.
+Lancaster DS724 at Spaunton.

-The post-crash investigation considered that severe icing on the surfaces of the aircraft were considered to have been a factor in the control of the aircraft having been lost.
+The post-crash investigation found that severe icing on the surfaces of the aircraft was considered to have been a factor in the control of the aircraft having been lost.
 However the main theory for control being lost almost immediately after take-off was suggested to have been down to the aircraft's auto-pilot being accidently switched on prior to take-off and this went un-noticed.
 The Squadron had just converted to Lancasters in the weeks prior to this accident and though the pilot had a total of 331 hours flying time at the time of the crash, only 37 of his hours were on Lancasters.
-This flight was apparently the pilot's first Operational flight in a Lancaster, he may have knocked the lever in his pre-flight preparation or it was moved by ground crew accidentally.
+This flight was the pilot's first operational flight in a Lancaster, he may have knocked the lever in his pre-flight preparation or it was moved by ground crew accidentally.
 The pilot went on to be one of the best pilots 408 Squadron would have.

-Pilot - F/Sgt John Douglas Harvey RCAF, of Toronto, Canada.
-Uninjured.
-(Possibly known by his middlename).
+Pilot - F/Sgt John Douglas Harvey RCAF (R/141147), of Toronto, Ontario, Canada.

-Flight Engineer - Sgt H J Branton RAF (or RCAF?).
-Uninjured.
+Flight Engineer - Sgt H J Branton RAF.
+(Possibly Sgt Henry John Branton RAFVR (1604002)).

-Navigator - Sgt Eric J Hurd RCAF, of Sawyerville, Quebec, Canada.
-Uninjured.
+Navigator - Sgt Eric James Hurd RCAF (C/18877), of Sawyerville, Quebec, Canada.

-Bomb Aimer - F/O Stephen W Dempsey RCAF (J/21039), of Oshawa, Ontario, Canada.
-Uninjured.
+Bomb Aimer - F/O Stephen William Dempsey RCAF (J/21039), of Oshawa, Ontario, Canada.

-Wireless Operator / Air Gunner - P/O George E R Butchart RCAF.
-Uninjured.
-(Known as "Slick" or "Rae")
+Wireless Operator / Air Gunner - P/O George Ernest Ray Butchart RCAF (J/18341).
+(Known as "Slick" or "Rae").

 The grave of Mr George Otterburn Strickland who was killed when the door of his house blew inwards.
 The family still run the farm.
 Mr Strickland was born on 23rd June 1890 and died on 7th October 1943.

-John Harvey (pictured above) was born in Swansea, Ontario, Canada on 7th August 1942 where he lived prior to enlisting in Toronto on 7th November 1941.
+John Douglas Harvey (pictured above) was known by his middle name, he was born in Swansea, Ontario, Canada on 7th August 1942 where he lived prior to enlisting for RCAF service in Toronto on 7th November 1941.
 Following training in Canada and the UK he served with 408 Squadron.
-WO2 Harvey was still serving with 408 Squadron on 15/16th February 1944 when his aircraft was hit by flak whilst on Ops to Berlin, they were able to return home.
-He was later Commissioned in 1944.
-He was also awarded the DFC as P/O (J/85081), Gazetted on 19th May 1944, the citation reads..
+WO2 Harvey was still serving with 408 Squadron on the night of 15th / 16th February 1944 when his aircraft was hit by flak whilst on an operational flight to Berlin though he and his crew were able to return home.
+He was later commissioned in 1944 and was awarded the DFC as P/O (J/85081), Gazetted on 19th May 1944, the citation for his award reads..
+"This officer has participated in very many sorties, involving attacks on most of the enemy's heavily defended targets.
+He has invariably displayed great skill and courage and his example in pressing home his attacks has been worthy of much praise.
+In the course of his tour, Pilot Officer Harvey has attacked Berlin on eleven occasions."

-The recommendation for this award also states that "Pilot Officer Hurd has nearly completed his first tour of operations.
+P/O Eric Hurd RCAF (C/18877) was also awarded the DFC for service with 408 Squadron, Gazetted on 24th May 1944.
+He was born in Sawyerville in 1920 but enlisted in London, England on 27th March 1942.
+He was commissioned in 1943 (one assumes later than the Spaunton incident in October 1943).
+There was no citation to his DFC as such other than "completed...many successful operations against the enemy in which [he has] displayed high skill, fortitude and devotion to duty."
+The recommendation for his award also states that "Pilot Officer Hurd has nearly completed his first tour of operations.
 As a navigator he has been responsible for directing his aircraft on many occasions to very distant targets in enemy territory, including over eleven trips to Berlin.
 He has at all times displayed great keenness and devotion to duty."
-There is however a list of all the Ops he had taken part in upto the DFC.
-As a result almost certainly many of this crew flew these ops, they were...
+He died in 1988, late of Mapleleaf, Compton Co, Quebec.
+There is a list of all the operational flights he had taken part in upto the DFC recommendation being made.
+As a result almost certainly many of this crew flew these flights, they were..

 24th July 1943, Hamburg.